 AWS Directory Service

-In this section, we will delve into AWS Directory Service, providing a comprehensive overview of its features, use cases, and advantages. .
+In this section, we will discuss AWS Directory Service, providing a comprehensive overview of its features, use cases, and advantages. .

 Introduction to AWS Directory Service

 AWS Directory Service is a managed service that allows you to connect, migrate, and manage Microsoft Active Directory (AD) workloads on the AWS cloud.
 It offers various directory types to meet your specific needs, including Microsoft AD, Simple AD, and AD Connector34.